-Noise, vibration, odour and other contaminants resulting from industrial activity can impact adjacent land uses, and the residents, businesses and visitors of the Town.
-Managing noise, vibration and odour levels in the Town is important to ensuring the health and well-being of the Town, and in managing appropriate relationships between sensitive land uses, land uses that emit noise, vibration Formatted: Font: Bold and/or odour, and certain elements of the transportation network.
-2. New residential or other sensitive uses shall not be located in noise sensitive areas unless noise abatement techniques identified in an acceptable noise impact assessment are employed to reduce the noise to comply with the Province sound level criteria/guidelines.
-3. New residential or other sensitive uses shall not be permitted in any area where it is anticipated that noise, vibration, odour or other contaminants from vehicular traffic or from the nature of the use will exceed Provinciale sound level criteria and/or guidelines.
-4. Only those new commercial or employment uses that can meet the Province's sound level criteria shall be permitted.
-5. The development of new employment uses shall have regard for the Provincial Formatted: Font: Bold guidelines respecting separation distances between industrial uses and sensitive uses.
-In locating any sensitive land use in the vicinity of any established or Formatted: Font: Bold approved employment use, the Town shall have regard for the relevant Provincial guidelines and may require the submission of a noise impact assessment.
-6. For any proposed development of a sensitive land use in proximity to a railway Formatted: Font: Bold right-of-way, a stationary noise source, and/or a Provincial Highway, a noise and Formatted: Font: Bold vibration study shall be required to be prepared by a proponent through a qualified acoustical consultant in accordance with the appropriate Provincial guideline to the satisfaction of the Town, and/or other jurisdiction prior to development approval.
-The recommendations of the approved noise and Formatted: Font: Bold vibration report shall be incorporated in the development agreement for Formatted: Font: Bold implementation, as approved.
+- Noise, vibration, odour and other contaminants resulting from industrial activity can impact adjacent land uses, and the residents, businesses and visitors of the Town.
+Managing noise, vibration and odour levels in the Town is important to ensuring the health and well-being of the Town, and in managing appropriate relationships between sensitive land uses, land uses that emit noise, vibration and/or odour, and certain elements of the transportation network. - New residential or other sensitive uses shall not be located in noise sensitive areas unless noise abatement techniques identified in an acceptable noise impact assessment are employed to reduce the noise to comply with the Province sound level criteria/guidelines.

+- New residential or other sensitive uses shall not be permitted in any area where it is anticipated that noise, vibration, odour or other contaminants from vehicular traffic or from the nature of the use will exceed Province sound level criteria and/or guidelines. - 4.
+Only those new commercial or employment uses that can meet the Province's sound level criteria shall be permitted. - 5.
+The development of new employment uses shall have regard for the Provincial guidelines respecting separation distances between industrial uses and sensitive uses.
+In locating any sensitive land use in the vicinity of any established or approved employment use, the Town shall have regard for the relevant Provincial guidelines and may require the submission of a noise impact assessment. - 6.
+For any proposed development of a sensitive land use in proximity to a railway right-of-way, a stationary noise source, and/or a Provincial Highway a noise and vibration study shall be required to be prepared by a proponent through a qualified acoustical consultant in accordance with the appropriate Provincial guideline to the satisfaction of the Town, and/or other jurisdiction prior to development approval.
+The recommendations of the approved noise and vibration report shall be incorporated in the development agreement for implementation, as approved.
 The cost of noise and vibration studies and any other required supporting documentation shall be borne by the proponent.
-Costs incurred by the Town in engaging peer review consultants to evaluate the proposal and supporting submissions shall be reimbursed by the proponent.
-7. The Town shall support initiatives of agencies to develop standards, regulations and procedures to prevent spillage of toxic materials.
-The Town shall support agencies and firms in the development of appropriate methods and capability to Formatted: Font: Bold deal with spills with due speed and diligence.
-Additional safety measures for the storage, transportation and use of toxic materials shall be encouraged.
-8. Development proposals for uses that involve the storage or processing of Formatted: Font: Bold hazardous materials shall demonstrate, to the satisfaction of the Town, that they will comply with all relevant Provincial and/or Federal regulations.
-3.13 WATER RESOURCES It is a policy of the Town that: 1.
-The Town shall work cooperatively with the approval authority in dealing with land management issues within watersheds draining to any of the watercourses Formatted: Font: Bold in the municipal boundary as well as those that extend beyond the Town boundaries into other jurisdictions.
+Costs incurred by the Town in engaging peer review consultants to evaluate the proposal and supporting submissions shall be reimbursed by the proponent. - 7.
+The Town shall support initiatives of agencies to develop standards, regulations and procedures to prevent spillage of toxic materials.
+The Town shall support agencies and firms in the development of appropriate methods and capability to deal with spills with due speed and diligence.
+Additional safety measures for the storage, transportation and use of toxic materials shall be encouraged. - Development proposals for uses that involve the storage or processing of hazardous materials shall demonstrate, to the satisfaction of the Town, that they will comply with all relevant Provincial and/or Federal regulations.